waterse1080/space-spinach/README.md

 ## Changelog:
 ### - 1.0.1
   - Improved performance
-  - Improved consistancy of tracking stats between levels
+  - Improved consistancy of tracking survivor stats between levels

 ## Known Issues:
 Major:
+ - Rex has issues with size scaling, making it so that he cannot interact with some objects.
+ - Entering the artifact boss room soft locks the game as the boss dies after the cutscene but the shield remains.
+ - Enemies getting the item in the void or with evolution sometimes effect the player camera position.
  - Quitting to menu/dying results in the camera position not reseting to normal for that character.
 For now this can be fixed by restarting the game.

 Minor: